Evidence Level

 2,919 elderly with elevated homocysteine.

-PRIMARY ENDPOINT NEGATIVE: B12 + folate did NOT reduce fracture risk vs placebo.
-Important rigorous negative trial — homocysteine reduction does NOT translate to fracture prevention.
+Primary endpoint negative: B12 + folate did not reduce fracture risk vs placebo.
+Important rigorous negative trial — homocysteine reduction does not translate to fracture prevention.
 Pattern of homocysteine reduction trials being negative for hard outcomes (similar VISP and HOPE-2 negative for stroke).

 6